 The Shih Tzu is an Asian breed that originated in Tibet.
 They have become increasingly popular in the United States due to their long, luxurious coats.
 They are also extremely friendly and laidback, which makes them great family dogs.
 They tend to get along with everyone, including children and strangers.
 Their exercise needs are very low.
 Some quick playtime in the backyard is all they typically need.
 Younger dogs may enjoy a short walk.

 They do have some health problems.
 Like all dogs with short muzzles, they have breathing problems and cannot be left out for extended periods.
 Eye issues are common, as their eyes are large and stick out of their skull.
 This causes the eye to be more prone to damage.
-Hair grows inside their ear and needs to be trimmed to prevent ear infections.
+Hair grows inside their ears and needs to be trimmed to prevent ear infections.
 Their ears also need to stay clean, which may require some help on your part.
 Teeth problems are extremely common, as their mouth is a bit crowded.

 6. Tibetan Spaniel

 Most spaniels require quite a bit of exercise.
 However, the Tibetan Spaniel is different.
 They aren’t technically a spaniel at all and have very different needs.
 This is a social breed that needs regular contact with people.
 They shouldn’t be left alone for extended periods.
-They were raised to be the companions of Tibetan monks, which were always around.
+They were raised to be the companions of Tibetan monks, who were always around.

 They can be a bit protective and are prone to alarm barking.
 They require early socialization for this reason.
 Otherwise, they may be untrusting of strangers and very noisy.
-They are very independent and don’t take well to training.
+They are independent and don’t take well to training.

 This breed is generally pretty healthy.
 They have a life expectancy of up to 16 years.
-Though their face is a bit shorter than most dogs, this doesn’t seem to cause any breathing difficulties.
+Although their face is a bit shorter than most dogs, this doesn’t seem to cause any breathing difficulties.

 7. Cavalier King Charles Spaniel